Turkey Travel Guide

 If you are a vegetarian, you will love a dish of Imam Bayildi that is an eggplant filled with onion, garlic, and tomato simmered in olive oil.
 Even if you are not a veneration, you will still enjoy this dish as a snack in the streets or as a restaurant meal.

 While traveling to the east (and not just Turkey), you should try the Kebab as you travel.
-But, while in Turkey, you must try the different types of Kebab they make including the famous Iskender Kebab.
+But, while in Turkey, you must try the different Kebab types they make, including the famous Iskender Kebab.
 This doner is sliced pieces of lamb meat first cooked in a tomato sauce served with rice, Pide, and yogurt.
 This kind of Kebab is a traditional Ottoman dish that is still eaten because of just how tasty it is.

 Manti, also known as Turkish Ravioli, is handmade dumplings filled with beef or lamb.
 This food is a dish that comes from the western side of the country, and it is something that you should eat while in Turkey.
 After you have tried the taste, you can use some famous Turkish spices, yogurt, butter, or all three to make it better.